Blog

 The Causes and Consequences of Pathologist Burnout

-A while back we shed light on a growing negative trend in the clinical laboratory space with help from Dr. James Crawford.
+A while back, we shed light on a growing negative trend in the clinical laboratory space, with the help of Dr. James Crawford.
 In the article, shared here and published in Clinical Lab Products magazine, Crawford spoke in great detail about a shortage of qualified medical lab technologists.
-He noted that the crisis comes after years of growing concern and offered steps all clinical labs can take to help manage the problem.
+He noted that the crisis arose after years of growing concern and offered steps that all clinical labs and pathology groups can take to help manage the problem.

 Today, we focus on a separate but related issue, the stress and burnout of being a pathologist and running an independent pathology practice during turbulent times.